-6. GEF support provided through specific policy and legal formulation components of medium and full size projects in biodiversity has helped countries mainstream biodiversity conservation considerations in national policy and law making fora.
-The main contributions of GEF support are found in the formulation of new or strengthening of existing laws for establishment and consolidation of protected areas, wild life protection and protection of indigenous rights.
+GEF support provided through specific policy and legal formulation components of mediumand full-size projects in biodiversity has helped countries mainstream biodiversity conservation considerations in national policy and law-making forums.
+The main contributions of GEF support are found in the formulation of new or strengthening of existing laws for establishment and consolidation of protected areas, wildlife protection, and protection of indigenous rights.
 These laws were typically passed during the project period.
-In some cases, provincial bans/laws drafted during the project, were extended to the national level after the project was completed.
+In some cases, provincial bans/laws drafted during the project were extended to the national level after the project was completed.

-7. In Morocco, the GEF helped establish the 2010 protected areas law (No. 22-07), which aimed at the conservation, development, and rehabilitation of the natural and cultural heritage and is fully functionally and being implemented.
-A GEF project (National Parks Conservation and Management Project - GEF 4075) in Benin supported the drafting and adoption of the law on wildlife management (loi sur le Régime de la Faune) promulgated in 2004, which also constitutes the reference framework for fauna management in Benin.
-The project resulted in an increase in elephant population from 900 in 2003 to more than 1,600 by 2006.
-A ban on commercial harvesting of sea turtles under the Marine Protected Areas (MPA) project complemented the government's own efforts to protect migratory species and marine mammals in Samoan waters and led to a ban on the commercial harvesting of sea turtles at the national level.
+In Morocco, the GEF helped establish the 2010 protected areas law (No. 22-07), which aimed at the conservation, development, and rehabilitation of the natural and cultural heritage and is fully functional and being implemented.
+A GEF project (National Parks Conservation and Management Project, GEF ID 4075) in Benin supported the drafting and adoption of the law on wildlife management (loi sur le Régime de la Faune) promulgated in 2004, which also constitutes the reference framework for fauna management in Benin.
+The project resulted in an increase in elephant population from 900 in 2003 to more than 1600 by 2006.
+A ban on commercial harvesting of sea turtles under the marine protected areas